sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/extensibility/index.md

-# Extensibility team
+# Growth and Integrations team

-The extensibility team owns our code host and third-party integrations (including our browser extension) and our [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
-Our mission is to bring the value of Sourcegraph to everywhere you work with code and to bring the value of other developer tools into Sourcegraph.
+The growth and integrations team owns the initial user journey, growth-oriented projects, our code host and third-party integrations (including our IDE and browser extensions), and Sourcegraph extensions.

+Our mission is to bring the value of Sourcegraph to all developers, everywhere they work with code, and to bring the value of other developer tools into Sourcegraph.

+Note: It is expected that this team will split into two teams in FY23.
+As such, this handbook entry separates some content into Growth and Integrations sections.

 ## Members